 In recent years, Jordan's refugee camps have swelled to the size of cities with little hope of integrating its inhabitants in the local scene.
 Despite the refugees' willingness to be active, they find themselves unable to leave the camps and therefore have little contact with the outside world.
-SEP Jordan comes in at Jordan's "Gaza" camp that primarily hosts Palestinian refugees who have been ensnared there for years - they were the first Jordanian private company to do so.
+SEP Jordan comes in at Jordan's "Gaza" camp which primarily hosts Palestinian refugees who have been ensnared there for years - they were the first Jordanian private company to do so.

 The 400+ women trained at the SEP-Tamari Foundation Academy are paid weekly, 30-50% above market rate, for each creation they produce - allowing them to earn a living & provide for their families.
-In addition, SEP Jordan uses its profits to conduct projects to provides educational services to refugees inside the camp.
+In addition, SEP Jordan uses its profits to conduct projects to provide educational services to refugees inside the camp.
 Not to mention the quality of the clothing they produce; worth a look!